What are Barrier Creams?

 How do barrier creams work?

-Barrier Creams seem to have protective effects against irritants.
+Barrier creams seem to have protective effects against irritants.
 These creams act as a supporting layer for the skin’s defense and helps the skin retain moisture.
-Creams also make the hands easier to clean especially with the removal of oils, greases, and resins.
+Barrier creams also make the hands easier to clean especially with the removal of oils, greases, and resins.
 There are specialty creams to protect the skin in cold weather and prevent excess sweat build up inside gloves.

-Are barrier creams a replacement for PPE gloves?
+Are barrier creams a replacement for Personal Protective Equipment (PPE) gloves?

-Barrier creams are not a replacement for PPE gloves.
+Barrier creams are not the same as, or a replacement for PPE gloves.
 This is a misconception by some workers due to the word “barrier”, they do not replace PPE.
-In work tasks like wet work, gloves can be a hazard limiting dexterity and pose risk of getting caught in a machine.
+In work tasks involving wet work, gloves can be a hazard limiting dexterity and pose risk of getting caught in a machine.

 What is the best barrier cream?